Articles of the ITI - Home

 - To approve the annual financial statements and budget;

 - To appoint the Committee Chairpersons and committee members with the exception of the Straumann representatives, and to nominate the President and President-elect, as provided by the Articles of Association;

 - To appoint the Editor-in-Chief of the ITI’s journal “Forum Implantologicum”;

-- To appoint, appraise and dismiss the Executive Director of the ITI and to grant signatory power;
+- To appoint, appraise and dismiss the Chief Executive Officer (CEO) of the ITI and to grant signatory power;

 - To allocate funds to the ITI Committees and projects;